determined-ai/environments/README.md

 #### Steps to introduce an updated environment image
 1. Create a PR against this repo.
-2. Open CI workflow and approve `request-publish-dev-docker`.
+2. Open CI workflow and approve `request-publish-dev-docker` and `request-publish-dev-cloud`.
 Make sure all the downstream jobs succeed.
-Approve `request-publish-dev-cloud`.
-Wait for it to succeed as well.
 The images are now published to [the development dockerhub](https://hub.docker.com/r/determinedai/environments-dev).
 3. Review the REAMDE.md in https://github.com/determined-ai/determined/tree/main/tools/scripts .
 It describes the bumpenvs procedure.
 You are going to run a test "drill" of this procedure with the development images just created.
 4. Create a branch in your local clone of determined github repo.
 From `tools/scripts` directory run `./update-bumpenvs-yaml.py --dev bumpenvs.yaml THECOMMIT`, where THECOMMIT is _the full commit hash of the commit to your branch in environments repo_.
 (This corresponds to steps 3 and 4 from the `tools/scripts` README.)
 5. Run `./bumpenvs.py bumpenvs.yaml`.
 (This corresponds to step 6 in the `tools/scripts` README.)